lilliputten/lilliputten.github.io-v2/public/site/About.md

 - Old personal portfolio site (2000-2016, in Russian, not updated): <a href="http://lilliputten.ru" target="_blank">lilliputten.ru</a>.

 ## Info for HR/potential employers

-Currently I'm working for our own startup project.

 I'm really looking for an interesting new job right now.
 At the moment, I'm only considering options with remote work or relocation.